syncfusion-content/xamarin-docs/Xamarin/ProgressBar/Customcontent.md

 ## Limitations

-SfLinearProgressBar will not support any custom content by implementation.
+The SfLinearProgressBar will not support any custom content.